 Being self-published means you take on all the actions a music publisher might carry out for their songwriters, including;

-Being self-published can be a daunting task, but a can help.
+Being self-published can be a daunting task, but a A provider of music publishing services who does not attain any actual copyright from songwriters. can help.
 Typically, for a small percentage of the income your works earn, a publishing administrator will manage your rights and collect your income for you.
 A publishing administrator does not have copyright ownership of your musical works.

 Quiz